AdobeDocs/destination-sdk.en/help/integration-prerequisites.md

 ## Technical / API prerequisites

-You have a REST API for audience transfer, which can receive:
+1. You have a REST API for audience transfer, which can receive:
-* Segment membership information
+* Segment membership information;
-* Profile identity information
+* Profile identity information;
-* (Optional) additional attributes for profile enrichment
+* (Optional) additional attributes for profile enrichment.

-Your REST API supports basic authentication, API token bearer authentication, or the OAuth 2.0 authentication protocol.
+2. Your REST API supports basic authentication, API token bearer authentication, or the OAuth 2.0 authentication protocol.

-(Optional) You have a segment create/update/delete API or API endpoint for programmatic metadata management.
+3. (Optional) You have a segment create/update/delete API or API endpoint for programmatic metadata management.

 ## Partnership prerequisites